Poker Basics, Poker Strategy

 Especially when playing live poker, calculating pot odds can be difficult, which is why consistent study of ratios is key!

-Pot odds can be used in many different scenarios in poker.
+Pot odds can be applied in various poker scenarios.
 Anytime you are facing a bet, calculating your pot odds should be the first thing you do.

 Before the flop, facing raises, 3-bets, or 4-bets, you will want to figure out your pot odds and think about how well your hand does against your opponent’s range.